Heat equation from a deterministic dynamics: Introduction

 The mathematical problem is even more difficult in diffusive scaling.
 This arises in dynamics that do not conserve momentum or have initial conditions with null momentum.
 In this scaling, if {density is fixed and} energy is the only conserved quantity, the expected macroscopic equation is the heat equation

-where $D(e)$ is the thermal diffusivity that is given by the Green-Kubo formula associated to the space-time correlations of the microscopic energy currents.
-For completely deterministic models even the proof of the existence of the thermal diffusivity $D$ is missing.
-In fact, \eqref{eq:13} is not always valid and in one dimensional systems with momentum conservation it is expected a superdiffusion of the energy driven by a fractional laplacian, as confirmed by numerical simulation and similar superdiffusion proven with conservative noise (cf. \cite{Lepri03, Basile16} and references within).
+where $D(e)$ is the thermal diffusivity given by the Green-Kubo formula associated with the space-time correlations of the microscopic energy currents.
+For completely deterministic models, even the proof of the existence of the thermal diffusivity $D$ is missing.
+In fact, \eqref{eq:13} is not always valid, and in one dimensional systems with momentum conservation it is expected a superdiffusion of the energy driven by a fractional Laplacian, as confirmed by numerical simulation and similar superdiffusion proven with conservative noise (cf. \cite{Lepri03, Basile16} and references within).

-Important progress has been achieved in the so-called kinetic theory of gases through rarefaction density limits (the so called Grad limit).
-We can mention the derivation of the Boltzmann equation for a gas in the low-density regime \cite{La75}, the derivation of the hydrodynamics limit from the Boltzmann equation \cite{Demasi89,Bardos93,Laure09} and important recent progress concerning the direct derivation of the heat equation and fluctuations in the kinetic limit (cf \cite{BGS-R, Bodineau19,Bodineau20} and references within).
+Important progress has been achieved in the so-called kinetic theory of gases through rarefaction density limits (the so-called Grad limit).
+We can mention the derivation of the Boltzmann equation for a gas in the low-density regime \cite{La75}, the derivation of the hydrodynamic limit from the Boltzmann equation \cite{Demasi89,Bardos93,Laure09} and important recent progress concerning the direct derivation of the heat equation and fluctuations in the kinetic limit (cf. \cite{BGS-R, Bodineau19,Bodineau20, DHX, DHX2, TGSS} and references within).
 However, these results are relevant only for extremely rarefied gases.